justserdar/ZimaOS-AppStore/README.md

 Your go-to App Store for Generative AI apps for CasaOS and ZimaOS devices like the [ZimaCube Pro](https://www.zimaspace.com/products/cube-personal-cloud?utm_source=homepage&utm_medium=banner) sporting a RTX A2000 GPU.

-## For who is this is Third party App Store?
+## For who is this Third party App Store?

-Creative professionals and designers wanting to use Generative AI apps on their ZimaCube Pro or GPU-enabled CasaOS systems can benefit greatly by using this App Store, jump starting projects and saving time.
-These one-click apps are meant to be easy to install and use, in actuality they're quite hard to setup properly.
+Creative professionals, marketing teams, developers and designers wanting to use Generative AI apps on their ZimaCube Pro or GPU-enabled CasaOS systems who want to jumpstart projects and save time getting up and running with Generative AI apps in live collab fashion.
+These one-click apps are meant to be easy to install and manage after setup, in actuality running these applications is quite hard to setup properly.

 I value your time and want to enable you to get started in an eye-blink with Generative AI apps.
 One of my personal core missions is to make fundamental design processes more accessible to the general public.

+Streamlining your content generation workflow, pipelines is just one of my specialties.

+Read more about me [here](https://justserdar.dev/about).
+My business is called [Darweb](https://foundry.justserdar.dev/)

 ## Third party App store featuring Generative AI apps currently in active use and development on my ZimaCube Pro running ZimaOS.